-Rock Creek Trails is a 5.9 mile loop trail located near Washington, DC that offers the chance to see wildlife and is good for all skill levels.
+Rock Creek Trails is a 5.9 mile loop trail located near Washington, District of Columbia that offers the chance to see wildlife and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Directions from Dwontown Washington, DC: Take the Rock Creek and Potomac Parkway north to Beach Drive.
 Exit onto Beach Drive, north, and take it to Broad Branch Road.
 Make a left and then a right onto Glover Road, follow the signs to the Nature Center, 5200 Glover Road, NW.
 Trail begins at the Nature Center